Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/edit-actions.md

 ### Create a Static Command

 For ease in implementation, the [EditActionBase](xref:@ActiproUIRoot.Controls.SyntaxEditor.Implementation.EditActionBase) type (base class for edit actions) implements `ICommand`.
 SyntaxEditor's built-in commands are defined as static properties on a static class named [EditorCommands](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorCommands).
 This allows a single edit action instance (like [SelectAllAction](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditActions.SelectAllAction)) to be reused anywhere a command or input binding for that edit action is needed.
-Therefore it is recommended that custom edit actions also create a static instance that can be used the same way.
+Therefore, it is recommended that custom edit actions also create a static instance that can be used the same way.

 ### Add a Command Binding